alauri/oracle-tac-apps/orchestrate/README.md

     ansible-playbook -i <inventory-filename> site.yml --tags py

-## Supported Operating System

-At the moment, the only supported operating system is **OracleLinux**.

 ## Never executed tasks

-The project is planned to support multiple programming languages as demonstrative applications as well as a full setup of the database service, even though some of the are not ready yet and then marked with the Ansible flag **never** to avoid their automatic execution.
+The project is planned to support multiple programming languages as demonstrative applications.
+Right now only the Python version of the project is completed and so only the its configuration is available.

+Other programming languages are already planned to configured, such as GoLang and Java, but at the moment are marked with the Ansible flag **never** to avoid their automatic execution.

 [^1]: https://docs.ansible.com/ansible/latest/installation_guide/index.html